plmi/writeups/protostar2/stack0.md

 ```

 **Note:**

 The print function appends a new line character `0xa` at the end.
-To avoid this we can use sys.stdout.write()
+To avoid this we can `use sys.stdout.write()`:

 ```bash
 user@protostar:/opt/protostar/bin$ python -c "print '\x41' * 3" | hexdump -C